-Starting a NLP Coaching Business.
-Be No 1 in Your Niche!
+How To Set Up A Successful NLP Coaching Business.
+Become The No 1 Coach In Your Niche!

 There is a low cost to entry compared to setting up many businesses, therefore the competition is extremely high, and the number of really good coaching clients limited.
 However, when you’re able to answer these marketing and sales questions you will be in a strong position to succeed.